 PROBLEM OUTCOME ACTIVITY RESPONSIBLE High levels of substance use and substance related crime Increased knowledge on the effects of alcohol and illicit substance abuse.
 Illegal shebeens are closed.
 Liquor laws are strictly enforced.
 Greater access to and increased utilisation of psychosocial support services for people addicted to substances.
 Improve rehabilitation sector within hospitals (Consider capacity as well as the level of services Undertake research detailing the correct zoning for liquor outlets Collect data and information from the SAPS of all the liquor outlets (legal and illegal).
 Continuously update information on the liquor outlets.
 Designate a group (Preferably the CPF) to assist the SAPS to ensure that the liquor license holders retain their licenses and operate within rules and regulations.
 Daily visits to legal shebeens to monitor the trading hours.
 Daily visits to legal (and illegal) shebeens to remove children under the age of 18 years.
 Eradicate ALL illegal/unlicensed shebeens.
 Consult all liquor tradesmen on a quarterly basis.
 Establish and facilitate Alcoholic Anonymous (AA) and Narcotics Anonymous (NA) meetings.
 Establish effective and accessible rehabilitation centres.
 Implement evidence-based substance abuse programmes by the DSD and the DoH.
 Establish designated clinic rooms for psychiatric patients.
 Create awareness campaigns around the effects of alcohol misuse.
 Create greater awareness on the impact of illicit drug use.
 Distribute materials to educate pregnant mothers on the impact of using alcohol during pregnancy Education initiatives on FAS.
 Have regular media coverage on the topic of alcohol abuse, drug addition, FAS and the services to help with addiction in the Bergrivier communities.
-School workshops on alcohol use, drug use, addiction, teenage pregnancy and FAS.
-The Bergrivier Local Municipality CPF Community Safety Forum (CSF) Liquor Traders/Tavern Owners DBE DoH DSD CBO FBO Churches DoCS
+School workshops on alcohol use, drug use, addiction, teenage pregnancy and FAS. - The Bergrivier Local Municipality - CPF - Community Safety Forum (CSF) - Liquor Traders/Tavern Owners - DBE - DOH - DSD - CBO - FBO - Churches - DoCS

-4 TO IMPROVE COMMUNITY COHESION IN THE BERGRIVIER COMMUNITY.
+TO IMPROVE COMMUNITY COHESION IN THE BERGRIVIER COMMUNITY.

-PROBLEM OUTCOME ACTIVITY RESPONSIBLE Lack of community cohesion and poor morale Community members are well connected and aware of community processes, events and concerns.
-Increased community participation in community activities. • Create and implement new activities that are relevant for community cohesion and trust.
-These activities need to be run jointly by FBOs, CBOs and other stakeholders in the area to foster shared responsibility for safety within the community.
-For instance, house/street with the best garden campaign/competition or communities should hold annual fundraisers for scholarships.
-FBO CPF DSD CBO Churches Tavern owners Schools Department of Sports, Arts and Recreation Community leaders
+1. Community members are well connected and aware of community processes, expensibility for safety within the community.
+For instance, house/street with the best garden of CRO.
+PROBLEM M OUTCOME OUTCOME ACTIVITY RESPONSIBLE participation in community activities.
+Initiate 'Know your neighbour campaign/competitions.'
+Ensure that all community programmes and community initiatives are conducted within the regulations drafted by the SAPS, Community Safety Forum and the Municipality.
+Establish electronic community forums.
+For instance, internet blogs where community members Tavern owners Schools Department of Arts and Recrea of community cohesion and poor morale Community members are well connected and award of community processes events and concerns.
+Increased community participation in community.
+1. Community members are well connected and aware of community processes, events and concerns.
+2. Increased community participation in community activities.
+Promote and expand existing community and youth activities.
+Create and implement new activities that are relevant for community obesion and trust.
+These activities need to be run jointly by FBOs, CBOs and other stakeholders in the area to foster share responsibility for safety within the community.
+For instance, house/street with the best garded campaign/competition or communities should hold annual fundraisers for scholarships.
+Initiate 'Know your neighbour campaign/competitions.'
+Ensure that all community programmes and community initiatives are conducted within the regulations drafted by the SAPS, Community Safety Forum and the Municipality.
+Establish electronic community forums.
+For instance, internet blogs where community members can post there safety concerns anonymously.
+Increase church-based community activities to create awareness and promote social - FBO - CPF - DSD - CBO - Churches - Tavern owners - Schools - Department of Sports, Arts and Recreation - Community leaders

-• Conduct personal development workshops to community leaders and then to the community.
+Conduct personal development workshops to community leaders and then to the community. -- -- -- --